 Will Mirena IUD Birth Control Be Recalled From the Market?

-Although a large number of women throughout the United States have suffered devastating complications from Mirena IUD birth control, where the device perforated the uterus, migrated to other areas of the body, caused infections and resulted in other problems, there is no indication that Bayer Healthcare will remove the birth control product from the market.
+A large number of women throughout the United States have suffered devastating complications from Mirena IUD birth control, where the device perforated the uterus, migrated to other areas of the body, caused infections or resulted in other problems associated with a dangerous buildup of fluid pressure in the brain.
+However, there is no indication that Bayer Healthcare will remove the birth control product from the market.

-A mounting number of product liability lawsuits have been filed by women throughout the United States, some of which allege that a Mirena recall should be issued to remove the IUD from the market or place stronger warnings about the risk of migration and perforations that may develop long after the device is inserted.
+A mounting number of product liability lawsuits have been filed by women throughout the United States, some of which allege that a Mirena recall should be issued to remove the IUD from the market or place stronger warnings about the risks that may develop long after the device is inserted.
 However, it is not likely that the popular form of long-acting birth control will actually be recalled.

 Mirena Failure to Warn Lawsuits